 Troubleshooting by Exhaust Color

-For proper combustion, each combustion chamber requires the correct air-fuel mixture as well as a tight seal.
+For proper combustion, each chamber requires the correct air-fuel mixture and a tight seal.
 As a result, vehicle emissions and exhaust color can reveal what's going on inside the engine's cylinders.

-Blue-gray smoke is an indication of oil burning in the combustion chamber.
+Blue-gray smoke indicates oil burning in the combustion chamber.
 These are possible symptoms and causes:

 Valve Seals: Leaking valve seals cause blue/gray smoke at startup because gravity pulls oil past the seals into the cylinder after the engine is shut down.